cinnData/MLearning/Examples/[MLE-04] Example - Term deposits.md

 ## Q5.
 Budget 10,000 calls

 Suppose now that, instead of setting an objective, the budget for the campaign allows for a certain number of contacts , for instance 10,000.
 The manager would pick now the first 10,000 rows of the data set.
-The account numbers are provided by the index labels:
+The account numbers of the selected clients are provided by the index labels:

 ```
 In [21]: call_list = df.index[:10000]